LL10GEMAC IP Core Datasheet

 In

 Byte enable of the 32-bit tx_axi_tdata.
 Each bit corresponds to the validity of a byte of tx_axis_tdata.
 Asserted to 1b when that byte is valid.
 Bit[0], [1], [2], and [3] correspond to tx_axis_tdata[7:0], [15:8], [23:16], and [31:24], respectively.
-When tx_axis_tvalid=1b, tx_axis_tkeep is equal to Fh for sending 32-bit data in each packet except the last data (tx_axis_tlast=1b).
-The byte enable of the last data can be equal to 1h, 3h, 7h, and Fh when 1 to 4 bytes of data are valid sequentially.
+When tx_axis_tvalid is 1b, tx_axis_tkeep is equal to Fh for sending 32-bit data in each packet except for the last data (tx_axis_tlast=1b).
+For the last data, tx_axis_tkeep can be 1h, 3h, 7h, or Fh to indicate that 1 to 4 bytes of data are valid, respectively.

 tx_axis_tvalid